DSC-Capstone/2024-25/assignments/projects/q2/website.md

 ## Requirements

-Unless you ask Suraj for explicit permission otherwise, your website should be hosted on GitHub Pages.
-Fortunately, you already learned how to create websites on GitHub pages – you had to create one in [Methodology Assignment 5](../../../../assignments/methodology/05) last quarter!
+Unless you ask the instructor for explicit permission otherwise, your website should be hosted on GitHub Pages.
+Fortunately, you  learned how to create websites on GitHub pages – you had to create one in [Methodology Assignment 5](../../../../assignments/methodology/05) last quarter!

 In some special cases, your group may be working on developing a "product", like a dashboard, an application, or some sort of service.
 If that's the case, you will create and submit **both**: